My Favorite Recipes from the 1990s

 3 whole cloves

 To cook squashes, cut them in half and remove seeds and strings.
 If using a microwave, place the squash halves, cut side down, in a microwave-safe baking dish.
 Prick skin several times with a fork.
 Add 2 tbsp. water.
 Cook, covered, on 100% power (high) for 15 to 20 minutes, or until squashes can be easily pierced with a sharp knife.
 Give dish a half-turn twice during cooking.
 Drain.

-To bake squashes, preheat oven to 350 degrees F (in your oven you need to preheat oven to 400 degrees F).
+To bake squashes, preheat oven to 350 degrees F (in Gail’s oven she needs to preheat oven to 400 degrees F).
 Place halves, cut side down, in a baking dish.
 Bake, uncovered, for 30 minutes.
 Turn cut side up and bake for 20 minutes more, or until tender.

-Meanwhile, in a medium mixing bowl, combine bread crumbs (or oats or oat/rice flour), onion or green onion, egg, anchovy paste, salt, and pepper.
+Meanwhile, in a medium mixing bowl, combine bread crumbs, onion or green onion, egg, anchovy paste, salt, and pepper.
 Add ground turkey and mix well.
 Shape into 24 balls.

 Strain liquid from skillet or remove cloves, peppercorns and bay leaves with liquid only into a 1-cup measuring cup.
 Add enough chicken broth (if necessary) or water (if necessary) to equal 1 C. In a small bowl, stir about 1/4 C liquid and flour mixture to skillet.
 Stir to mix well.
 Cook over medium heat for about 5 minutes, or until thickened and bubbly, stirring often.
 Add capers.
 Continue to cook and stir for 1 minutes.
 Return meatballs to skillet with sauce.
 Spoon sauce over meatballs.
 Cook over low heat for about 2 minutes, or until meatballs are heated through.
 To serve, spoon meatballs with sauce into squash halves.
 Sprinkle with parsley.